Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - The filing fee (or Form I-912, Request for Fee Waiver)

 (See the Requesting Parole section below for more specific information)

-The Lockbox sends the parole request to USCIS International Operations Division (USCIS-IO) in Washington, D.C.
+The Lockbox sends the parole request to USCIS International and Refugee Affairs Division (USCIS-IRAD) in Washington, D.C.

 Step 2: USCIS Reviews the Request for Urgency (Triage)